Community pharmacist vaccination

 - Date of the course

 Approval to vaccinate, as stated, lasts for two years from the completion of the VTC.
-Before this period is up pharmacist vaccinators must renew their vaccinator status.
+Before this period is up, pharmacist vaccinators must renew their vaccinator status.
 To do this all vaccinators must; complete a vaccinator update that meets the current Vaccinator Update Course standards, maintain a summary of immunisation practice over the previous 12 months and have current APC and CPR certificates.
-See A4.1.4 Process for two-yearly renewal of vaccinator status for all vaccinators in the Immunisation Handbook 2017 for further details.
+See A4.1.5 Process for two-yearly renewal of vaccinator status for all vaccinators in the current Immunisation Handbook for further details.

 - Sign up here to receive the bi-monthly newsletter ImmNuZ from IMAC